madskjeldgaard/microcontroller-nvim/README.md

 ## Commands

+`PioBoards`

+Fuzzy search the board library and insert the selected in your `platformio.ini` file.

 `PioBuild`
 Build code for microcontroller.
 This will run vim's built in `:make`.
 If you are in a platformio directory it will run `pio run -t upload`.
 If any errors occur, they are populated in the quick fix list and may be navigated using `:cnext` and `:cprev` for example.

 `PioUpload`
 Compile and upload code to microcontroller